 More recently, the laboratory has been focusing on the signal transducer and activator of transcription 3 (STAT3) as a key transcription factor that drives the fundamental components of malignancy and metastasis/invasion.
 Our laboratory has shown that STAT3 is over expressed in the vast majority of gliomas and is a negative prognostic marker for survival in malignant glioma patients.
 We have shown this pathway is key to glioma-mediated immune suppression and upon reversal can result in significant anti-tumor immune responses.

 The STAT3 pathway also supports glioma cancer stem cell growth and immune suppression that can be markedly inhibited with STAT3 blockade.
 Many investigators believe that without targeting the cancer stem cell subpopulation therapeutically, tumors will continue to persist and recur.
 In collaboration with Waldemar Priebe, we have devised and tested a potent and specific inhibitor of STAT3 – WP1066 – that exerts potent therapeutic efficacy in murine models.
-We are intending to begin clinical trials of WP1066 for melanoma patients with CNS metastasis and patients with malignant gliomas in the next 18 months upon completion of the IND.
+We are intending to begin clinical trials of WP1066 for melanoma patients with CNS metastasis and patients with malignant gliomas in 2018.

 Biology and Immune Properties